On symmetries of iterates of rational functions: Groups , and the measure of maximal entropy

-Let us recall that by the results of Freire, Lopes, Ma\~n\'e (\cite{flm}) and Lyubich (\cite{l}), for any rational function $A$ of degree $n\geq 2$ there exists a unique probability measure $\mu_A$ on $\C\P^1$, which is invariant under $A$, has support equal to the Julia set $J_A$, and achieves maximal entropy $\log n$ among all $A$-invariant probability measures.
-Since $J_A$ coincides with the support of $\mu_A$, rational functions sharing the measure of maximal entropy share the Julia sets.
-However, the inverse is not true in general.
-The measure $\mu_A$ can be described as follows.
-For $a\in \C\P^1$ let $z_i^k(a),$ $i=1, \dots, n^k,$ be the roots of the equation $A^{\circ k}(z) = a$ counted with multiplicity, and $\mu_{A,k}(a)$ be the measure defined by \be \l{mera} \mu_{A,k}(a)=\frac{1}{n^k}\sum_{i=1}^{n^k}\delta_{z_i^k(a)}.\ee Then for every $a\in \C\P^1$ with two possible exceptions, the sequence $\mu_{A,k}(a)$, $k\geq 1$, converges in the weak topology to $\mu_A.$ The measure $\mu_A$ is characterized by the balancedness property that for any Borel set $S$ on which $A$ is injective.
-Notice that for rational functions $A$ and $B$ the property to have the same measure of maximal entropy can be expressed in algebraic terms (see \cite{lp}), leading to characterizations of such functions in terms of functional equations (see \cite{lp}, \cite{entr}, \cite{ye}).
+The measure $\mu_A$ is characterized by the balancedness property that for any Borel set $S$ on which $A$ is injective.
+Notice that for rational functions $A$ and $B$ the property to have the same measure of maximal entropy can be expressed also in algebraic terms (see \cite{lp}), leading to characterizations of such functions in terms of functional equations (see \cite{lp}, \cite{entr}, \cite{ye}).

+The relations between the groups $\Sigma_{\infty}(A)$, $\Aut_{\infty}(A)$ and the measure of maximal entropy are described by the following two statements.